 Three Nalanda members currently volunteer for this program through Providence, providing vigils or reassuring bedside companionship to those who might otherwise die alone.
 To learn more, talk to Claire or call Providence Spiritual Care at 360-493-7240.
 A training is required.

 Hospice Volunteer Training

-The next training for Providence Hospice Volunteers is schedule for March 21, 23, 28, and 30 (those are Wednesdays and Fridays).
-You must attend all four sessions.
+Providence Hospice Volunteers must attend training sessions.
 The training covers hospice philosophy and end of life education.
 Volunteers interact with patients and families in many creative ways to enhance their lives.
 You can work close to where you live.

 Interfaith Works -- of which Nalanda is a member -- has several activities that could use volunteer help, such as the annual homeless census.
 Check their "Selections!
 IW Community Calendar.
 One additional click is necessary to download the calendar.

 Community Care Center

 SideWalk aims to end homelessness, and partners with Interfaith Works and other organizations at the Providence Community Care Center.
 Volunteers are needed in many capacities, and training is provided.
 Contact Sidewalk

 From packing groceries to picking produce, and more!
 Volunteer daytime shifts are available nearly every day of the week, with two evenings per month and limited seasonal opportunities on weekends.

 The best way for individuals to start is to attend a Volunteer Orientation and Tour, which are held the 1st and 3rd Tuesdays of every month from 3 - 4 PM (so Dec.
 19, Jan.
 2 and 16, etc.).